The housing register

 Such behaviour includes:

-- persistent failure to pay rent and/or service charges
+- persistent failure to pay rent, service charges or both

 - anti social behaviour which has caused a nuisance by the applicant or a member of his or her household